dotnet/orleans-docs/src/docs/grains/grain_persistence/index.md

 1. By injecting `IPersistentState<TState>` into the grain's constructor
 2. By inheriting from `Grain<TState>`

 The recommended way to add storage to a grain is by injecting `IPersistentState<TState>` into the grain's constructor with an associated `[PersistentState("stateName", "providerName")]` attribute.
 For details on [`Grain<TState>`, see below](#using-grainlttstategt-to-add-storage-to-a-grain).
-This is still supported but is considered legacy.
+This is still supported, but is considered legacy.

 Declare a class to hold our grain's state: